Raythons/Advices-PS2-Projects/README.md

     3- keep tracking Of The Quizzed Results

 # Probelms
-     The Problems Here Is A Problems Solved Using clean Code  You Can Take Look On Them because There Is Some Tricy Ones Solved in The Best Time&Mmeorey Complixicty
+     The Problems Here Is A Problems Solved Using clean Code  You Can Take Look On Them because There Is Some Tricky Ones Solved in The Best Time&Mmeorey Complixicty